Manitoba road trips: Whispers of the Whiteshell

 Breathe in the outdoors in our beautiful Whiteshell Provincial Park.
 This slice of the Canadian shield is rich in sunsets, boreal forest and ancient granite rock.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Whispers of the Whiteshell road trip takes place on Treaty 3 territory, starting with hiking in Whiteshell Provincial Park's northern region, continuing south to a collection of summer towns, beaches and more.
+The Whispers of the Whiteshell road trip starts with hiking in Whiteshell Provincial Park's northern region, continuing south to a collection of summer towns, beaches and more.

 Part one